LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic01-3-OverviewPart2.md

 - This week's due dates:

   - Introduce yourself survey: **Today**
-  - Join a team: Sunday
+  - Join a team: Sunday **or sooner!**
+    - Join the Discord server so you can communicate with your team.

   - Elements of AI Ch.
 1 and 2 exercises: Sunday
   - Quiz over the lectures: Sunday